 Anatomic basis for a new ultrasound-guided

-Mini-invasive technique for release of the deep transverse metatarsal
+Mini-invasive technique for transverse metatarsal ligament release

 Gabriel Camunas Nieves1,2 | Alejandro Fernández-Gibello1,2 | Simone Moroni1,3 |